 There are three major challenges in STS and NLI modelling based on the paradigm of fine-tuning a pre-trained language model (PLM) such as BERT~\citep{wang2020learning, wang2022capture, wang2022uncertaintysts, wang2023collective}.

-\paragraph{Low accuracy in low-resource domains} In domains such as biomedical and clinical, domain experts (e.g.,~a physician or a clinician) are required in the annotation process for high quality, which leads to an extremely-limited amount of labelled data (less than 2,000 examples in clinical/biomedical STS datasets).
-In addition, domain text is rich in specific terms and concepts that rarely appear in a general text.
-It is hard for language models that were pre-trained on a general corpus to understand the meaning of domain terms and the relationship between them due to exposure bias, when the lexical expressions are different.
+\paragraph{Low accuracy in low-resource domains} In domains such as biomedical and clinical, domain experts (e.g.,~a physician or a clinician) are required in the annotation process for the data quality, which leads to an extremely-limited amount of labelled data (less than 2,000 examples in clinical/biomedical STS datasets).

+Moreover, domain text is rich in specific terms and concepts that rarely appear in a general text.
+It is hard for language models that were pre-trained on a general corpus to understand domain terms and the relationship between them due to exposure bias, when the lexical expressions are different.

-Example 1 in \tabref{tab:challenges} shows that a clinical STS model tuned using N2C2-STS training data still struggles to model the sentence pair, and assigns a semantic similarity score of 2.0, while the gold label is 4.5.
-This is due to the lack of clinical knowledge that \textit{Tapentadol} and \textit{Oxycodone} are both pain-relief medicine.
+Example 1 in \tabref{tab:challenges} shows that a clinical STS model tuned on the N2C2-STS training data struggles assigns a semantic similarity score of 2.0 to the sentence pair, while the gold score is 4.5.
+This is due to the lack of clinical knowledge that \textit{Tapentadol} and \textit{Oxycodone} are both pain-relief medicines.

-Current language models have much larger capacity and are trained using more data in pre-training, compared with BERT, can they overcome this problem?
+As current language models have much more capacity and are pre-trained on more data, compared to BERT, do they perform better?
 How well do LLMs perform on low-resource and knowledge-rich domains?
-We investigate in \secref{sec:domain}.
+We study this in \secref{sec:domain}.

-\paragraph{Over-confidence on wrong predictions} Neural models have been empirically demonstrated to have poor calibration --- the predictive probability does not reflect the true correctness likelihood, and they are generally over-confident when they make wrong predictions \cite{guo2017calibration, wang2022uncertaintysts}.
+\paragraph{Over-confidence on wrong predictions} Neural models have been empirically demonstrated poor calibration --- the predictive probability does not reflect the true correctness likelihood, and they are generally over-confident when they make wrong predictions \cite{guo2017calibration, wang2022uncertaintysts}.
 Put differently, the models do not know what they don't know.
-For example No.2 in \tabref{tab:challenges}, the STS model incorrectly predicts the similarity score as 1.95 when the gold label is 0.0.
-In such a case, a reliable model should display its highly-uncertain estimation by a large standard deviation instead of 0.004.
+For No.2 in \tabref{tab:challenges}, the STS model incorrectly predicts the similarity score as 1.95 when the gold label is 0.0.
+In such cases, a reliable model should display a high predictive uncertainty (large standard deviation), instead of 0.004.